mrLarbi/DNS-Bind9/README.md

 bind_hostname||The node hostname.
 Defined automatically if not set. bind_domain_name|local|The node domain.
 Defined automatically if not set. bind_ip||The node's ip.
-Defined automatically if not set. bind_listen_on|any|Listening addresses.
-Values : none, any, localhost, localnet.
-An ip sequence can also be given (Example : "127.0.0.1; 192.168.0.1"). bind_listen_on_v6|none|Listening addresses for IPV6.
-Values : none, any, localhost, localnet.
-An ip sequence can also be given (Example : "127.0.0.1; 192.168.0.1").
+Defined automatically if not set. bind_listen_on|any|Listening addresses and port. {"ip":"@someip", "port":"@someport"} format.
+The ip attribute can take the following values : any, none, localhost, localnet or an ip sequence (Example : "127.0.0.1; 192.168.0.1"). bind_listen_on_v6|none|Listening addresses for IPv6 and port. {"ip":"@someip", "port":"@someport"} format.
+The ip attribute can take the following values : any, none, localhost, localnet or an ip sequence (Example : "::1;").

 ### Master